makimo/rules-for-young-programmers/README.md

 ## III

 Develop a strict discipline of writing your code in a consistent manner.
-For a seasoned programmer, every indentation or empty line matters and makes sightreading easier.
+For a seasoned programmer, every indentation or empty line matters and makes sight reading easier.

 ## IV